Roberto Cavalli sees sales increase despite turnaround phase

 Roberto Cavalli is seeing momentum in its sales as customers are responding positively to products under new creative director Paul Surridge.

-The company, which saw its sales steadily decline over several seasons, closed 2017 with a slight dip in revenues from 155m euro to 152m euro.
+The company, which saw its sales steadily decline over several seasons, closed 2017 with a slight dip in revenues from 155 million euro to 152 million euro.

 Sales of both wholesale and the company’s own retail increased 3 percent.
 The increase in direct sales is particularly noteworthy since it was achieved despite the reorganization of the retail network of the group that involved closing of some directly operated stores and the rationalization of the wholesale channel.